xuxuezhou/RoboTwin-ManiBox/README.md

 You need to modify `script/eval_policy.py` in the root directory to load your model for evaluation: Search `TODO`, modify the code to init your policy.

-Run the follow command to run your policy in specific task env:
+Run the following command to run your policy in a specific task env:
 ```
 bash script/run_eval_policy.sh ${task_name} ${gpu_id}
 ```

-## Baselines
+# 🚲 Baselines
-### 1. Diffusion Policy
+## 1. Diffusion Policy
 The DP code can be found in `policy/Diffusion-Policy`.

 Process Data for DP training after collecting data (In root directory), and input the task name and the amount of data you want your policy to train with: